-I am here: that is the sole fact from which, in the desert, all distractions fall away.
+Gradually, the green of Los Angeles turned to the brown of the Mojave Desert.
+I am here" that is the sole fact from which, in the desert, all distractions fall away.
 The desert teases with the idea that spiritual enlightenment, elsewhere requiring a lifetime of discipline, might happen almost effortlessly here.
 This tease is not malicious, I think, but the natural warp of things in the neighborhood of great truths.
 Indeed, most of our great spiritual stories begin in the desert, where there is less to misdirect our attention from the fact of our mortality and our immortality.

 Time hardly bothers with the desert.
 The roads in the rocky soil where George Patton trained his tank corps are still visible, and there are bits of thick, broken steel and smashed jeri cans out in the brush.
-At night you can imagine the squeaky tanks in the distance, driven endlessly by the boys who went to North Africa and Europe to defend democracy and who never came back.
+At night you can imagine the squeaky tanks in the distance, driven endlessly by the boy who went to North Africa and Europe to defend democracy and who never came back.
 The stars are unbelievable.

-I was still something of a desperado in those first months of the walk--roaming over the dry and blank space remaining at the end of a life.
+I am still something of a desperado in those first months of the walk-roaming over the dry and blank space remaining at the end of a life.
 Or was it the lull between acts?
 Who can ever know at such times?
 There is an urge to just walk into the desert, away from the road and be done with it.
+There is also an urge to have some ice cream with mandari king.

-There is also an urge to have some ice cream with chocolate sauce.
-Life is what we patch together between those competing desires.
+chocolate sauce.
+Life is what we path together between those competing desires.